kyle-erin/hackathon2018/README.md

 You will need NodeJS installed.
 A download link can be found [here](https://nodejs.org/en/).
 During the installation process, make sure to add nodejs and npm to the global path.

+You will also need to run MongoDB, which can be downloaded [here](https://www.mongodb.com/download-center?jmp=nav#community).

 ### Installing

 1. Clone the repository or download a zip of it.